TortoiseSVN's Settings

 Language

-If checked, TortoiseSVN will contact its download site once a week to see if there is a newer version of the program available.
+TortoiseSVN will contact its download site periodically to see if there is a newer version of the program available.
+If there is it will show a notification link in the commit dialog.
 Use Check now if you want an answer right away.
 The new version will not be downloaded; you simply receive an information dialog telling you that the new version is available.

 System sounds